ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   * Message Properties ({{datatransfer}}): Message Properties can be specified as defaults on a Preconnection or a Connection, and can also be specified during data transfer to affect specific Messages.

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between Local and Remote Endpoints.
 It is an abstraction that represents the communication.
 The Connection object holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
-For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the end points.
+For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the endpoints.
 It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.

 * Listener: A Listener object accepts incoming transport protocol connections from Remote Endpoints and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming Connections it will accept.